 2 arrested in Kansas after body found in Missouri lake

-BUTLER, Mo. – Authorities have arrested two people in Kansas after a woman’s body was found in a Missouri lake
+BUTLER, Mo. -uthorities have arrested two people in Kansas after a woman’s body was found in a Missouri lake

 Thirty-three-year-old Samantha McCoy and 43-year-old Monte McCoy were charged Thursday with first-degree assault.
 KSHB-TV reports that they aren’t charged in the death of 69-year-old Cindy McCoy, whose body was found Thursday afternoon in a vehicle in the eastern Missouri town of Butler.